SAEs Are Good for Steering -- If You Select the Right Features: Additional Steering Examples

 \section{Additional Steering Examples}

-\Cref{app_table:steering_examples} shows additional examples of steering.
+Tables \ref{app_table:steering_examples}, \ref{app_table:pythia_steering_examples}, and \ref{app_table:llama_steering_examples} show examples of steering Gemma-2-2B, Pythia, and Llama-3.1, respectively.
 Features with high output scores result in meaningful steering, while features with high input score \emph{and} low output score do not have any visible effect on the generated text.